galnaftaly/TweetAnalyzer/README.md

 ### Run the GUI

+1. Run: `cd backend`

-1. Run: `cd backend && uvicorn api:app` to start the application server.
+2. Run: `uvicorn api:app` to start the application server.

-2. Run `npm install` to build the dependencies.
+Open new termial to run the GUI:

+1. Run: `cd frontend/src`

-3. Run `npm start` to start the development server and open the GUI.
+2. Run `npm start` to start the development server.

 ## Acknowledgement